dereuromark/cakephp-ratings/docs/Tutorials/Quick-Start.md

 Ideally, you have the following fields in your posts table:
 - "rating" (float, default 0.0)
-- "ratung_sum" (int 10, optional but recommended)
+- "rating_sum" (int 10, optional but recommended)
-- "ratung_count" (int 10, optional but recommended)
+- "rating_count" (int 10, optional but recommended)

 If you allow smaller ratings then integer 1...x, you might want to set rating_sum to float, as well.